kumarmash/landing-page/README.md

 # landing-page
-Landing page with HTML and CSS only
+I have created this common landing page for odin project course with help of HTML and CSS.